kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 So please stop giving that answer during interviews.

-And as a result, they won't be comfortable in trusting you to handle their source of income.
+And as a result, potential employers won't be comfortable in trusting you to handle their source of income.